 Promoting a data-driven culture starts at the top.
 Leaders should discuss the company’s goals through metrics and dashboards to show the actual performance by the facts and figures.
 They should also reinforce these in their written and verbal communications

-Technology is changing at a rapid pace, as are the way businesses operate.
-This makes it necessary for all levels of staff in a business to make quick and informed decisions based on data.
+This dependence on data makes it important for all levels of staff in a business to make quick and informed decisions based on these insights.

 This means busting traditional silos across the organization, centralizing data for wider use and application, creating new and innovative solutions, and using APIs to make data accessible.

-To reinforce a data-driven culture, business leaders should emphasize the value of data skills by providing free, accessible learning opportunities so employees can improve their data literacy.
+When relying on data-driven insights, business leaders should emphasize the value of data skills by providing free, accessible learning opportunities so employees can improve their data literacy.

 Because digital transformation is an ongoing process, employee training has to integrate learning into mundane work and emphasize a growth mindset to change and adapt as technology changes.
 As a result, training should be quick, enjoyable, and relevant to the employees.